mantczakaus/ont_amplicon/README.md

   tar -xzf taxdb.tar.gz
   ```

-  Specify the path of your local NCBI blast directories in your parameter file.
+  Specify the full path of your local NCBI blast name in your parameter file; **the path should include nt/core_nt**.
   For instance:
   ```
   blastn_db: /full/path/to/blastDB/20230930/nt